Jinpukaku Mansion (National Important Cultural Property)

 - Wheelchair accessible

-- Possible (1F only/because there is no equipment such as an elevator)
+- Possible (1F only/because there are no elevators or other facilities)

 - Infant friendly